python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

   - Right-click on your Desktop and select `Open in Terminal`.
   - Type `bash student_config_script.sh` and hit Enter.
   - Let the instructor know if you see any error messages.
+- Create a folder for yourself with your name (and no spaces) on the Desktop.
+- In VSCode, open the folder that you created.
+- Create a Python file to trigger the installation of the Python extension.
 - We will be using Github for many of our Python and SDR lessons.
 If you want, you may [create a free GitHub account](https://github.com).
 This will give you a repository in which you can save your work.
 - For more information on Github Accounts:
 https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account